What is Manaslu Circuit Trek all about?

 The trail follows an ancient salt trading route through the Budhi Gandaki river bank and jungle with lower villages such as; Machhakhola, Jagat, Philim, and Rana.
 Those villages are mostly inhabited by the Gurung ethnic.

-The trail follows the riverbank making a deep gorge and spectacular view of mountains to higher villages Namrung, Lho, Samagaun, Samdo, Dharamshala, Bhimtang via Larkya Pass.
-As Manaslu is recently open to tea house trekking, there are many places that just a few trekkers have visited yet.
+The trail follows the riverbank making a deep gorge and spectacular view of mountains to higher villages Namrung, Lho, Samagaun, Samdo, Dharamshala, and Bhimtang via Larkya Pass.
+As Manaslu has recently opened to tea house trekking, there are many places that just a few trekkers have visited yet.

 After Larkya La, the place will be different from the Manaslu region.
 Even though you will only be there for a few days, you can still come in touch with nature.
 The trail passes through some villages like Bhimtang, Goa, Tilje, and Dharapani.

-To make your trip different from other trekkers, Nepal Hike is always concerned to explore new places for a day hike side trip.
+To make your trip different from other trekkers, Nepal Hike is always concerned with exploring new places for a day hike side trip.
 It is an incredible day hike to the Kal Tal (Kalchhuman Lake) from Prok Village, visit Hinung Gumba from Lihi, and explore the Tibet border at Ruila La Pass at an elevation of 4,998 meters from Samdo village.

 The first permit is the Manaslu Restricted Area Permit (MRAP), which is obtained from the Department of Immigration.
 The price is different according to month; From September to November per week is $70 and $10 per day for additional days, and From December to August per week is $50 and $7 per day for additional days.

-The Manaslu Circuit Trekking route is spread over 177 kilometers (110 miles) in the remote northern part of Nepal to the Tibet border, gaining a maximum elevation of 5160 meters (16929 feet) at the top of the Larke La Pass.
+The Manaslu Circuit Trekking route is spread over 177 kilometers (110 miles) from the remote northern part of Nepal to the Tibet border, gaining a maximum elevation of 5160 meters (16929 feet) at the top of the Larke La Pass.
+However, if you would like to explore the hidden Tsum Valley and Manaslu side trip, the trek can extend for 18 Days also, known as Manaslu Tsum Trek.

 Manaslu is accessible only by road.
 There are multiple public buses that leave in the morning from New Buspark, Kathmandu to Arughat.
 After reaching Arughat, you have to change to another bus to drive to Soti Khola or Machha Khola.